What to do if your laptop's sound isn't working

 Change audio devices

 No audio on Windows?
-Your operating system may be sending sound to the wrong audio output device.
-Here's how to fix it:
+Your laptop may be sending sound to the wrong device, like a monitor or a Bluetooth speaker in another room.

 Disable audio enhancements